 Plywood has become a widely used outdoor building material because of its adequate strength and affordability.
-However, did you know that not all exterior plywood grades can withstand the same external elements and conditions?
+But, believe it or not, not all exterior plywood grades are created equal when it comes to withstanding external elements and conditions.

-If you don’t want to end up with the wrong variation, here’s a quick guide on how to tell them apart, courtesy of our wood experts.
+If you don’t want to make the mistake of choosing the wrong type, let me give you a quick guide on how to differentiate them.

 What Is Exterior Plywood?